 Funded by / Ownership

-The New American is owned by the John Birch Society, which has been been described as a radical right and far-right organization.
+The New American is owned by the John Birch Society, described as a radical right and far-right organization.
 The Southern Poverty Law Center has described the John Birch Society as anti-government and anti-immigration.
 The New American generates revenue through advertising and donations.

 Analysis / Bias

 In review, the New American publishes news that is favorable to the right.
-There is frequent use of loaded emotional wording such this: Rep. Massie Ridicules John Kerry’s “Pseudo-Science” on Climate.
-This story is sourced back to old New American articles and not to credible sources to support their claims.
+There is the frequent use of loaded emotional wording such as this: Rep. Massie Ridicules John Kerry’s “Pseudo-Science” on Climate.
+This story is sourced back to old New American articles and not too credible sources to support their claims.
 When it comes to science New American does not support the consensus of science on climate change.
 In general, New American publishes stories that are always favorable to the right such as this: Seattle Is Dying: Radical “Progressivism” Is the Reason.
 Finally, during the Covid-19 pandemic, they have promoted misinformation.
 See failed fact checks.